joshna1926/devops-java-maven-code/README.md

 # A Java/Maven/JUnit HelloWorld example

-A „Hell yyeyyeyeyeyey World!” sample written in Java using Maven for the build, that showcases a few very simple tests.
+A „Hello hhhhh World!” sample written in Java using Maven for the build, that showcases a few very simple tests.

 This example demonstrates: